by-student-2017/DFTBP/README.md

 - Since "DFTB+ v.23.1" and later can read the lammps structure file, there is no need to worry about whether it is consistent with the conventional DFTB+ input file (*.gen).
 You probably won't need to make any changes to the "in.lammps" file.
 - Be careful about the first line of the Lammps data file.
 When outputting with Lammps' write_data, it is necessary to modify it in DFTB+ v.23.1.
 For example, if you delete the part after ",", it will work fine.
 I really hope this issue is fixed in a future DFTB+.
 - Lattice constant optimization problem: https://github.com/grimme-lab/xtb/discussions/529
+- In the latest version, a code to calculate volume has been added to "fix_dftb.cpp".
+If there is no problem with this modification, virial may also be able to be calculated.

 ## PC specs used for test ######################################